EventStore/documentation/docs/clients/grpc/projections/README.md

 ## Disable a projection

 Disables a projection, this will save the projection checkpoint.
-Once disabled, the projection will not to process events even after restarting the server or the projection subsystem.
+Once disabled, the projection will not process events even after restarting the server or the projection subsystem.
 You must have access to a projection to disable it, [ACL documentation](/server/v21.2/docs/security/acl.html#stream-acl)

 :::warning